 There are a few different reasons your driveway could crack, but most are easy to fix.
 Here are the main culprits:

 If the earth beneath your driveway is gradually sinking or caving in, it can cause the concrete to crack.
 You can try filling in the cracks with fresh concrete or reinforcing the area with steel beams.

-Drives and patios can experience high levels of moisture if they’re close to a wet spot such as a pool or stream.
-This moisture can cause the concrete to expand and contract, leading to cracking.
+Drives and patios can experience high levels of moisture if they\’re close to a wet spot such as a pool or stream.
+This moisture can cause the uneven concrete driveway to expand and contract, leading to cracking.
 To prevent this problem, seal any potential water infiltration points around your driveway, and maintain good drainage throughout the area.

 If you experience any of these signs of driveway cracks, don’t hesitate to call a contractor to inspect and possibly fix the issue.

-Here are some tips for recognizing cracks in concrete:
+Here are some tips for recognizing cracks in uneven concrete driveway:

 - Cracks may start as small circles or pits that slowly grow over time until they form a large hole.